dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/09 Lecture 09.md

 E.g. $S^1 = K(\ZZ, 1)$, or a compact orientable surface $\Sigma_g$ of genus $g\geq 1$ has a contractible universal cover, and thus $\Sigma_g = K(\pi_1 \Sigma_g, 1)$.
 In these cases, singular cohomology is the group cohomology of $\pi_1$.
 For $G$ a finite group, $BG$ will be an example, although e.g. this will not be true for $\GL_n$.
-Another example will be affine curves.
+Another example will be affine curves.[^def_curves]

+[^def_curves]:
+Here a curve will be a smooth separated scheme of finite type of dimension 1 over an algebraically closed field.
+We won't assume properness, and we'll generalize to singular curves.

 :::

 Goal for the next few classes: